SigmaFlowX/Sber-Spread-Trading/README.md

 **Update**:<br> in version 3 position size is now calculated using Kelly criterion so the balance problem is solved for now.
 Also Sharp ratio has been fixed in all versions. <br>
 However, I have found a possible look-ahead bias in all of the versions and have fixed it roughly.
 So the perforamnce of all the versions is likely to be underestimeated. <br>
 It will be fixed in the 4th version and all the previous versions will probably be retired completely.

+**Update2** <br> With version 4 all the major problems seem to have benn solved.
+However, the code is pretty slow and I have a couple ideas how to speed it up: <br>
+1) Get rid of statmodels OLS and write a custom analogue using numpy and optuna
+2) Alternatively use Kalman filter instead of rolling OLS

 # Walk-Forward Optimization Results (outdated)